Stanford School of Medicine

 Definition

-• Biphasic neoplasm with one component of atypical lipomatous tumor and a second component of high grade non-lipogenic sarcoma
+• Biphasic neoplasm with one component of atypical lipomatous tumor and a second component of high grade sarcoma

 Diagnostic Criteria